Q1: Where are you and can I charter the boats for a private or business gathering?

 A2: We require 48 hr notice of cancellation as any less than that would not give us enough time to fill the seat.

-If you must cancel with less than 48hrs notice their is a $30 per person re-booking fee.
+If you must cancel with less than 48hrs notice their is a $30 per person re-booking fee for tours and a 50% cancellation fee for private Charters.
 We rarely cancel for weather but

 SHORT SAILS IN PORTLAND